 Student Code of Conduct Appendix 11

 This agreement makes clear the expectation that we all commit to a strong regimen of personal hygiene and responsibility that protects individuals and the community.
-In turn, the College has developed an intense sanitizing and cleaning plan for classrooms, residence halls, and other common spaces.
+In turn, the college has developed an intense sanitizing and cleaning plan for classrooms, residence halls, and other common spaces.
 What students should know about returning to campus.

 Signage will be posted across campus to encourage and reinforce the message of personal responsibility to protect the health and safety of the community.
-Please attend to the expectations displayed on these signs and encourage others to join you.
+Students are urged to abide by the expectations displayed on these signs and encourage others to join them.

-The College reserves the right to update and make edits to this document to be in line with the guidance that comes from local, state, and national public health agencies as well as government officials.
+The college reserves the right to update and make edits to this document to be in line with the latest guidance from local, state, and national public health agencies as well as government officials.
 All updates to the document will be clearly noted with the date and posted on the Office of Student Rights and Responsibilities website.
 This document supersedes any previous policies or practices.

 - Large group gatherings are prohibited.
 Smaller groups of 10 or less may be permitted when personal distancing and safety guidelines are followed.
 Some spaces and venues will be closed or entrance restricted to prevent crowding.